rust-pcap/pcap/README.md

 If `PCAP_LIBDIR` environment variable is set when building the crate, it will be added to the linker search path - this allows linking against a specific `libpcap`.

+## Library Version

+The crate will automatically try to detect the installed `libpcap`/`wpcap` version by loading it during the build and calling `pcap_lib_version`.
+If for some reason this is not suitable, you can specify the desired library version by setting the environment variable `PCAP_VER` to the desired version.
+The version number is used to determine which library calls to include in the compilation.

+Th

 ## Optional Features

 #### `capture-stream`